arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/intro/README.md

 ## Recursion Schemes

-Recursion schemes are an abstraction for structured recursion that ensure runtime safety and provide powerful abstractions for recursive data types.
+Recursion schemes are an abstraction for structured recursion that ensure runtime safety and provide powerful abstractions for recursive datatypes.

 #### Arbitrary recursion